 We have no revenue generating operations from which we can internally generate funds.
 To date, our ongoing operations have been financed by the sale of our equity securities by way of private placements, convertible securities issuances, and the exercise of incentive stock options and share purchase warrants.
 We believe that we will be able to secure additional private placement financings in the future, although we cannot predict the size or pricing of any such financings.
-In addition, we may raise funds through the sale of interests in our mineral properties, although current market conditions have substantially reduced the number of potential buyers/acquirers of any such interest(s).
+In addition, we may raise funds through the sale of interests in our mineral properties, although current market conditions have substantially reduced the number of potential buyers/acquirers of any such interests.

-As of December 31, 2017, the Company had cash of \$0.1 million and a working capital deficit of \$4.4 million, compared to cash of \$0.2 million and working capital deficit of \$5.8 million on June 30, 2017.
-This change in working capital is the result of cash inflows from financing initiatives and the continued conversion of the Convertible Security.
-These positive impacts to the working capital deficit were partially offset by year-to-date operating expenditures and the transfer of our convertible notes obligation from long term to current liabilities.
-As noted above under "Recent Corporate Events", as of February 7, 2018, Lind had invested the full \$2.5 million Second Tranche Increase.
-Subject to certain conditions, Lind may provide additional funding for up to \$2 million as part of the Second Tranche funding.
+As of March 31, 2018, the Company had cash of \$0.5 million and a working capital deficit of \$3.1 million, compared to cash of \$0.2 million and working capital deficit of \$5.8 million on June 30, 2017.
+This change in working capital is the result of cash inflows from financing initiatives and the continued conversion of the Convertible Security, as well as from the reclassification of related-party loans from current to non-current, based on amended loan agreements.
+These positive impacts to the working capital deficit were partially offset by year-to-date operating expenditures.

 We expect that the Company will operate at a loss for the foreseeable future.
-The Company's current planned operational needs are approximately \$3.1 million until June 30, 2018, net of the recent investment by Lind and assuming the Company's exercise of its right to call an additional \$1.0 million under the Lind Agreement.
-In addition to outstanding accounts payable and short-term liabilities, our average monthly expenditures are approximately \$379 per month where approximately \$289 is for administrative purposes, including overhead and estimated costs related to securing financing necessary for advancement of the Elk Creek Project.
-Approximately \$89 per month is planned for expenditures relating to the advancement of Elk Creek Project.
-The Company's ability to continue operations and fund our current work plan is dependent on Management's ability to secure additional financing.
+The Company's current planned operational needs are approximately \$1.7 million until June 30, 2018, net of the recent investment by Lind on the Company's exercise of its right to call \$1.0 million under the Lind Agreement.
+In addition to outstanding accounts payable and short-term liabilities, our average monthly expenditures are approximately \$300 per month where approximately \$245 is for administrative purposes, including overhead and estimated costs related to securing financing necessary for advancement of the Elk Creek Project.
+Approximately \$49 per month is planned for expenditures relating to the advancement of Elk Creek Project.
+The Company's ability to continue operations and fund our current work plan is dependent on management's ability to secure additional financing.

-The Company anticipates that it may need to raise \$5.0 to 6.0 million to continue planned operations for the next twelve months focused on financing the Elk Creek Resources Project.
+The Company anticipates that it may need to raise \$5.7 to \$6.0 million to continue planned operations for the next twelve months focused on financing the Elk Creek Resources Project.
 Management is actively pursuing such additional sources of debt and equity financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.

-Elk Creek Property lease commitments are \$34 until June 30, 2018.
+Elk Creek Property lease commitments are \$17 until June 30, 2018.
 To maintain its currently held properties and fund its currently anticipated general and administrative costs and planned exploration and development activities at the Elk Creek Project for the fiscal year ending June 30, 2018, the Company will require additional financing during the current fiscal year.
 Should such financing not be available in that time-frame, we will be required to reduce our activities and will not be able to carry out all our presently planned activities at the Elk Creek Project.